André Lacaze (rugby league)

-André Lacaze (born on 14 December 1930) is a French former rugby league footballer and referee.
+André Lacaze (born 14 December 1930) is a French former rugby league footballer and referee.

 Playing career

 Rugby league

 He started his career for the Villeneuve-sur-Lot club, with which he won a Lord Derby Cup title in 1958 and a French Championship title in 1959.
 He later joined Toulouse, with which he played a Lord Derby Cup final in 1962.

 Thanks to his club-level performance, he was called up several times for the France national team, taking part as well to the 1960 Rugby League World Cup.
 Outside his career, he worked as an adjuster.

 Referee career

 After his playing career, he became a rugby Ieague referee, notably refereeing the French Championship finals in 1968 and 1977.